statico/dotfiles/README.md

-Ian's Dotfiles
+Wan's Dotfiles
 ==============

 These are my dotfiles.
 There are many like them, but these are mine.

-Modeled a little after http://github.com/jbalogh/dotfiles
+Mostly stolen from Ian.